 How Did I Perform Leak Tests on VPNs?

-The process involved testing providers for leakage indications.
-It included our own tests like checking for IP leaks through a missing or faulty kill switch, by deactivating and reactivating the network card.
+The VPN test process involved assessing providers for leakage indications.
+It included our own test VPN like checking for IP leaks through a missing or faulty kill switch, by deactivating and reactivating the network card.

 Or like disconnecting the network connection for anywhere between 10 and 50 seconds to determine the IP directly after reconnection.

-Apart from this, I also used various tools for calculating the exact risk associated to different VPN products in the marketplace:
+Apart from this, I also used various VPN test tools for calculating the exact risk associated to different products in the marketplace:

 WebRTC and HTTP Request Leaks Tested Through: